 Why is the Periodontal Surgery surgical procedure Performed?

-A Periodontal Surgery is performed to treat gum disease (periodontitis) and prevent the gum infection from spreading.
+Periodontal Surgery is performed to treat gum disease (periodontitis) and prevent gum infections from spreading.

 What are some Alternative Choices for the Procedure?